mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Sampling from mixed VAR model}

-Here we create the data in \code{mvar_data} used in the previous three sections using the \code{mvarsampler()} function.
+We now use the function \code{mvarsampler()} to sample the data set \code{mvar_data} used in the previous section.
 We specify a model with only one lag of order one and $p = 6$ variables, four categorical (with 2, 2, 4 and 4 categories) and two Gaussians: